 Fertilizer is one of those things that’s easy to overthink.
 Most houseplants do fine on a basic liquid fertilizer applied every few weeks during growing season, with nothing in winter.
 Start there, watch how your plants respond, and adjust from that baseline.
 The plants will tell you what’s working, and what isn’t.

-Download KnowYourPlant for personalized plant care reminders, so you never miss a feeding window or accidentally fertilize a plant that needs to rest.
+Use KnowYourPlant to save your plant’s feeding schedule, so you never miss a growing-season feed or accidentally fertilize a plant that needs to rest.